vyorkin-personal/synchronisable/README.md

     $ gem install synchronisable

-Then to run a generator:
+Optionally, if you are using rails to run an initializer generator:

     $ rails g synchronisable:install